open-make/openmakewebsite/content/blog/2026-03-13-new-team-member-welcome-pen-yuan-hsing/index.en.md

 # Welcome in team

-Thanks to an incoming Fellowship provided by the BUA, we are pleased to announce that Pen-Yuan Hsing will join the Open.Make team for the last six months of the project.
+Thanks to an incoming Fellowship provided by the BUA, we are pleased to announce that Pen-Yuan Hsing has joined the Open.Make team for the last six months of the project.

 ## Pen background